st-bert/learn-microservices/modules/devsecops/slides/2 - DevOps, DevSecOps (GitLab CI, GitGuardian, SemGrep, Trivy, Google Cloud VM).md

   - docker:dind
 ```

-After that we can define of which stages are composed our pipeline:
+After that, we can define the stages that comprise our pipeline:

 ```yml
 stages: